Skip to main content

 How Do You Build a KPI Tree with Existing Tools?

 A KPI tree connects your board-level metric (revenue growth or EBITDA) to the team-level numbers each function owns.
 You don't need a BI tool to build one.
-You need a whiteboard and 90 minutes.
+You need a whiteboard and about 90 minutes.

 This is The KPI Tree Framework applied to companies without a data team.
 Start at the top with your revenue target.
 Branch into new business revenue and expansion revenue.
 Under new business, place pipeline coverage, win rate, and average deal size.
 Under expansion, place NRR and activation rate.
 Each branch gets one owner.
 One person, not a team.